Nayni/fluse/website/docs/introduction.md

 slug: /
 ---

-Fluse is a **fixture builder**.
-It enables you to build up fixtures in a **composable** and **type-safe** way.
+Fluse is a fixture builder.
+It allows you to build up fixtures in a composable and type-safe way.

 ## Why Fluse?

-Testing requires input data, as applications grow in complexity providing that input data becomes more and more complex for several reasons:
+Testing your application or business logic requires input data, as applications grow in complexity providing that input data becomes more and more challenging:

-- data in the system become interconnected
+- entities become interconnected
-- getting an data into a specific state for testing requires a (large) series of steps
+- getting an entity into a specific state for testing requires a (large) series of steps or other data to be created
-- data might have to be seeded into a database because you are integration testing or tightly coupled to a database
+- your logic might be tightly coupled to a database or ORM solution requiring you to persist it first

-Maintaining a healthy set of data fixtures for medium to large projects can be challenging.
-It requires a bunch of code just to create data.
-However this code isn't really part of the application, it's primary goal is to facilitate testing.

-Popular ORM's today usually come with a solution to seed data into your database.
-These solutions however start to fall short when you start using them intensivly because:

-- they are tied to the ORM solution and don't really work without a database
-- they are usually implemented in the form of migrations and are not re-usable, type-safe and are hard to consume in test environments
+When trying to maintain this type of code there tends to be two common approaches:

+- write a lot of custom code to create fixtures, writing this code is tedious and maintaining it is even worse
+- try to leverage the built-in ORM's solution of seeding the database.
+This solution usually boils down to abusing the migrations system and starts to fall short when you intensively use this data in your tests

 Fluse is a tool specifically designed to help you in making **re-usable** and **type-safe** data fixtures.
 It allows you to define **small** and **composable** building blocks for creating test data.

-Fluse doesn't tie itself to any ORM solution and works perfectly without any database.

-## What is Fluse?

-Fluse consists of the following parts:

-- `fluse`: The core providing you with building blocks to compose your data fixtures and execute them.
-- `fluse-plugins`: A set of extensions to Fluse allowing you to connect Fluse to your favorite library, take a look at our [official plugins](./plugin-typeorm.md)!
+Fluse's sole focus is to help you create test data and doesn't tie itself to any ORM or database solution.
+You can however still connect Fluse to your ORM or database of choice by using one of our [official plugins](./context.md).

 ## What is a fixture?